agilepro/software-craftsmanship/docs/Protocols/browser-redirection.md

 All of these cause different changes to the reqeust.getContextPath() depending on how you set it up.
 It truns out is is impossible for the TomCat to really know what URL the browser as to use in order to access the application, and that is what must be sent to the browser.

-Another situations is that we may be generating a static copy of the site, and in this case all of the links between pages have to be relative links so that the resulting html files can be hosted anywhere, and don’t make absolute links to a particular site.
+Another situations is that we may be generating a static copy of the site, and in this case all of the links between pages have to be relative links so that the resulting html files can be hosted anywhere, and don't make absolute links to a particular site.

 Another situation is URLs that are sent by email in messages, these must always be global (non relative).